BirdeeHub/ExampleKotlinPluginLoader/README.md

 It can load them from file or directory, and you can specify package.class names to select if you want.

-It can also close them individually or all at once, and contains various useful reference functions
+In theory, it can also close them individually or all at once, but this is proving to be quite difficult.

+and contains various useful reference functions

 For optimum performance, do not load too many directories if they may have unrelated .jar or .class files in them.